TITLE 77: PUBLIC HEALTH

 D) One representative of the Chicago Department of Public Health;

-E) One representative of the Chicago Maternal and Child Health Advisory Committee of the Chicago Department of Health;
+E) One representative of the Chicago Maternal and Child Health Advisory Committee of the Chicago Department of Public Health; and

 F) One representative of the Genetic and Metabolic Diseases Advisory Committee of the Department.

-d) Physician membership on the Perinatal Advisory Committee shall consist of four obstetrician-gynecologists, to include subspecialist in maternal/fetal medicine, four pediatricians, to include subspecialist in neonatal/perinatal medicine, and two family practice physicians.
+d) Physician membership on the PAC shall consist of four obstetrician-gynecologists, to include a subspecialist in maternal/fetal medicine, four pediatricians, to include a subspecialist in neonatal/perinatal medicine and two family practice physicians.

 e) Recommendations for physicians shall be solicited from the Illinois State Medical Society, the Illinois Section of the American College of Obstetricians and Gynecologists, the Illinois Chapter of the American Academy of Pediatrics, and the Illinois Chapter of the American Academy of Family Practice.
-Recommendations for hospital administrators and health planner shall be solicited from the Illinois Hospital Association.
-Recommendations for nurses shall be solicited from the Illinois Nurses Association, the Illinois Nurses Section of the American College of Obstetricians and Gynecologists, and the American College of Nurse-Midwives.
-Recommendations for social worker, dietitian and respiratory therapist shall be solicited from the Illinois Perinatal Social Work Association, the Illinois Dietetics Association and the Illinois Society of Respiratory Care.
-Recommendations for representative of a local health department shall be solicited from the Illinois Association of Public Health Administrators.
+Recommendations for hospital administrators and a health planner shall be solicited from the Illinois Hospital Association.
+Recommendations for nurses shall be solicited from the Illinois Nurses Association; the Illinois Section, Association of Women's Health, Obstetric and Neonatal Nursing (AWHONN); the National Association of Neonatal Nurses; and the American College of Nurse-Midwives.
+Recommendations for a social worker, a dietitian and a respiratory care practitioner shall be solicited from the Illinois Perinatal Social Work Association, the Illinois Dietetics Association and the Illinois Society of Respiratory Care.
+Recommendations for a representative of a certified local health department shall be solicited from the Illinois Association of Public Health Administrators.

-f) Membership of the Perinatal Advisory Committee shall be selected to be representative of the levels of perinatal care described in Section 640.40, as well as of the different settings in which perinatal care is provided, both geographic and institutional.
+f) Membership of the PAC shall be selected to be representative of the levels of perinatal care described in Section 640.40, as well as of the different settings in which perinatal care is provided, both geographic and institutional.

-g) Members of the Perinatal Advisory Committee shall serve four year terms.
-Ex-Officio members shall have no set term of service.
+g) Members of the PAC shall serve four-year terms.
+Ex-officio members shall have no set term of service.
 Both members and ex-officio members shall have full voting privileges.